Willie169/LaTeX-ToolKit/README.md

 ## Introduction

 LaTeX-ToolKit is a collection of LaTeX odds and ends, including installation tips for Termux, templates for articles, reports, and more.
-It also features Pandoc-compatible versions of these templates.

 ## License